Dunlop Vs. Talalay Latex

 2. Is Dunlop latex natural?

-Yes, Dunlop latex is natural and is made from pure latex serum, which is tapped from the rubber tree.
+Yes, Dunlop latex is natural and is made from pure latex, which is tapped from the rubber tree.

 3. Is Talalay latex cooler than Dunlop?